 Who does my Qurbani benefit?

-Due to the ongoing pandemic and prolonged conflicts worldwide, it has been an intensely difficult year for vulnerable families.
+Due to economic crises and prolonged conflicts worldwide, it has been an intensely difficult year for vulnerable families.
 Impoverished families are struggling to make ends meet as they deal with the devastating economic impact of the coronavirus pandemic, often relying on Zakat and Sadaqah to eat.

 Meanwhile, refugees and war-torn communities have been forced to cope with drastic aid cuts and soaring food prices.

 Therefore, your Qurbani is more vital than ever in bringing hope to those who are suffering.

 Our local experts on the ground come from the communities we help.
 This makes them best-placed to find those most in need.
 Before Eid al-Adha, they are out in their local areas looking for the families that will benefit most from your sacrifice.
 Your Qurbani meat will be first distributed to widows and orphans, and then to other impoverished families.